Robert Stephenson (baseball): Los Angeles Angels

 On January 23, 2024, Stephenson signed a three-year, $33 million contract with the Los Angeles Angels.
 On April 18, it was announced that Stephenson would miss the entirety of the season due to an undisclosed elbow injury.
 The following week, the injury was revealed to be a UCL injury that necessitated Tommy John surgery.

 Stephenson returned to action in 2025, making rehab appearances for the Triple-A Salt Lake Bees and Single-A Inland Empire 66ers.
 On May 28, 2025, Stephenson was activated from the injured list to make his Angels debut.
 He made two scoreless appearances for Los Angeles before being placed back on the injured list with right biceps inflammation on June 2.
 Stephenson was transferred to the 60-day injured list on July 24.
 He was activated on August 22.
 In 12 appearances for Los Angeles, Stephenson logged a 2-0 record and 2.70 ERA with 10 strikeouts over 10 innings of work.
 On September 20, Stephenson was placed on the injured list due to right elbow inflammation, officially ending his season.

+On March 14, 2026, it was announced that Stephenson had suffered a setback during spring training pitch sessions, which included possible damage to his UCL.
+On April 8, it was announced that Stephenson had undergone a season-ending ligament and flexor repair surgery.